 For many of us, work is a means to an end.
 It provides the salary, benefits, and often times, camaraderie.
 But for others, work defines their lives, and their departure from the workplace often signals early death.
 Our jobs have become the center of the universe.
 We schedule all of our personal activities around work.
 And work no longer ends at 5:00.
 We log into our work email and take calls outside of office hours.
 The result?
 High levels of stress and a sleep-deprived nation.
 And is it worth it?
 Mr. Rogers might kindly suggest that we take time to explore who we are, deep down inside, underneath the layers of business clothes and professional demeanor.
 So let this be a reminder to strive for a more balanced life, pursue your own desires, and discover what brings you joy.

 In the United States, we don’t start from an equal playing field.
-In fact, the best predictors of our financial success as adults are where we were born, how much our parents earned, and whether our parents were married (visit the Equality of Opportunity Project).
+In fact, the best predictors of our financial success as adults are where we were born, how much our parents earned, and whether our parents were married (visit Opportunity Insights).
 So let’s be truthful – not everyone in our society has the same opportunities.

 Resilience is the capacity to recover quickly from difficulties.
 So what do you do when things fall apart?
 From an economic standpoint, most of our jobs are precarious – we can be fired on a moment’s notice, downsized during a re-organization, or have the bad luck of working for a company that relocates jobs overseas (all the more reason to start a side hustle).
 For Mr. Rogers, the end of something is the beginning of something else.
 Will you be resilient and fearless and see the end of something as an opportunity?
 Or will you lie in bed anguishing the loss of something, and eventually settle for whatever you are handed?
 I think Mr. Rogers would encourage us to create and take advantage of life-changing opportunities whenever we can.

 Lesson #5.
 Set goals and make a plan.